AndyObtiva/glimmer-dsl-libui/README.md

 ### Extra Operations

-- `ControlProxy::all_control_proxies`: returns all instantiated control proxies in the application
+- `ControlProxy::control_proxies`: returns all instantiated control proxies in the application
+- `ControlProxy::menu_proxies`: returns all instantiated `menu` proxies in the application
+- `ControlProxy::image_proxies`: returns all instantiated `image` proxies in the application
 - `ControlProxy::main_window_proxy`: returns the first window proxy instantiated in the application
 - `ControlProxy#window_proxy`: returns the window proxy parent for a control